jorishr/datastructures/trees/recursion_trees/recursion.md

 The time complexity calculation of the above factorial function:
 - compare if n = 1 return 1	-> one constant unit of time
 - n * fac(n - 1)
-    -> one constant unit of time for multiplication and one constant unit of time for substraction
+    -> one constant unit of time for multiplication and one constant unit of time for subtraction
 - repeated n times
 ```
 T(n) = T(n - 1) + 3 for n > 0, T(0) = 1 constant unit of time